Why should farmers get subsidized insurance? Other companies don’t.

 There are many different government programs that support all sorts of businesses, in many different ways, for many different reasons.
 It especially makes sense to support farmers from one year to the next because of the highly variable nature of farming.
 Weather is the biggest variable, and that is outside anyone’s control.

-Since people in this country and around the world depend on America’s crops, it is critically important farmers are able to stay in business after a year like 2012.
-Crop insurance allows more farmers to stay in business after a bad year, and that means that food price fluctuations are minimized over time as the industry recovers more quickly from large scale disasters – like the 2012 drought.
+Since people in this country and around the world depend on America’s crops, it is critically important farmers are able to stay in business.
+Crop insurance allows more farmers to stay in business after a bad year, and that means that food price fluctuations are minimized over time as the industry recovers more quickly from large scale disasters like the 2012 drought.

 Further, providing subsidized crop insurance doesn’t mean farmers get rich off the backs of taxpayers.
 When a farmer receives an insurance payment, it’s because that farmer experienced a significant loss.
 It’s just like automobile insurance.
 You only receive an indemnity when a loss is incurred and your coverage was in force.